Ted Lieu: Foreign espionage

+Artificial Intelligence

+In 2023, after the release of ChatGPT, Lieu wrote in the New York Times to call for regulation of artificial intelligence, arguing that "Failure to do so could lead to a future where the risks of AI far outweigh its benefits."
+Later the same year, Lieu signed an open letter from the Center for AI Safety, which stated "Mitigating the risk of extinction from AI should be a global priority alongside other societal-scale risks such as pandemics and nuclear war."

 Personal life

-Lieu and his wife Betty Lieu (a former California Deputy Attorney General) reside in Torrance, California, with their two sons, Brennan and Austin.
-Lieu is a practicing Catholic.
+Lieu and his wife Betty Lieu (a former California deputy attorney general) reside in Torrance, California, with their two sons, Brennan and Austin.
+Lieu is Catholic.

-Before Donald Trump's Twitter account was permanently suspended, Lieu was known for rebutting Trump's tweets on his personal account, @tedlieu.
-"I just decided that if Donald Trump was going to say 27 crazy, misleading things a week, I am going to point out that he said 27 crazy, misleading things, and to not allow him to get away with it", Lieu said.
-He continues to use his Twitter account to express his political views.
+During the first presidency of Donald Trump, Lieu was known for rebutting Trump's tweets on his personal account, @tedlieu.
+Lieu said "I just decided that if Donald Trump was going to say 27 crazy, misleading things a week, I am going to point out that he said 27 crazy, misleading things, and to not allow him to get away with it".

+In 2023, Lieu was honored with the Carnegie Corporation of New York's Great Immigrants Award.